-Grays Peak Trail is a 7.9 mile heavily trafficked loop trail located near Idaho Springs, CO that features a river and is good for all skill levels.
+Grays Peak Trail is a 7.9 mile heavily trafficked out and back trail located near Idaho Springs, Colorado that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until September.
 Dogs are also able to use this trail.

 cross country skiing